codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the guy who invented Lifesavers?
-They say he made a mint.
+Shout out to my grandma, that's the only way she can hear.

 ## Daily Trivia

-Which data structure does FILO apply to?
+Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
- 1. Tree
+ 1. Two Years
- 2. Stack
+ 2. Year
- 3. Heap
+ 3. Four Years
- 4. Queue
+ 4. Eight Years

 <details>
   <summary>Answer</summary>
-  Stack
+  Year
 </details>